What are the Essential Nutrients?

 Fiber deficiencies can result in digestive issues such as irregular bowel movements.
 Fiber supplements are a way to top up the fiber in your diet and help fix the problem.
 Fiber supplements usually contain high-fiber foods in powdered or granular form, and promote a healthy gut.

-Water is the final essential nutrient on the last.
+Water is the final essential nutrient on the last, but hydration is hugely important.
 Your body needs a regular supply of water for a number of functions.
 These include digesting food, getting rid of waste, and the absorption and transportation of other nutrients.
 It also hydrates your body, increasing energy and relieving fatigue.

 Whether or not you do a lot of physical activity, your body needs rehydrating.
 Dehydration can cause a variety of problems such as headaches, fatigue, and impaired cognitive functions.